GPUOpen-Drivers/llpc/llpc/docs/DdnPackShaderInputOutput.md

 };

 // In llpcPatchResourceCollect.h
-// Represents the wrapper of input/output locatoin info, along with handlers struct InOutLocation {
+// Represents the wrapper of input/output location info, along with handlers struct InOutLocation {
   uint16_t asIndex() const { return locationInfo.u16All; }